check-spelling-sandbox/Codeberg-org/PrivacyPolicy.md

 ## TLDR; You have full control and responsibility over your data.

-We have a mimimum-collection policy.
+We have a minimum-collection policy.
 Aside from essential data required to keep the service running, we are not collecting additional user or tracking data.

 ### User contributions